 Not to get too philosophical here, but we should consider what we mean by “keywords” and what role, if any, they should play in our online marketing strategy.

-The long, sorted history of Keywords
+The long and sordid history of Keywords

 If you are interested in, or have researched Search Engine Optimization (SEO) at all, then you’re almost certainly familiar with the term PageRank.
 For those who are not familiar with it, a quick Wikipedia search will tell you that